laws-africa/slaw/README.md

 Supporting formats from other country's legal traditions probably requires creating a new grammar and parser.

+## Adding your own grammar

+Slaw can dynamically load your custom Treetop grammars.
+When called with ``--grammar xy``, Slaw tries to require `slaw/grammars/xy/act` and instantiate the parser class ``Slaw::Grammars::XY::ActParser``.

+You can create your own grammar by creating a gem that provides these files and classes.

 ## Contributing

 1. Fork it at http://github.com/longhotsummer/slaw/fork